joearkay/SDM_Energy_Meter/README.md

 This includes `SDM_Energy_Meter\examples\sdm_simple` which is an example that demonstrates the reading of all variables from a SDM120 device.
 For wiring diagram, please see the `Arduino_Wiring_Diagram_SDM120.jpg` in the main folder.

 **Particle Branch (The one you are on now):**
 Codebase developed for Particle Electron/Photon, ported from Arduino modified codebase (from original).
+This includes `sdm_simple` which is an example that demonstrates the reading of all variables from a SDM120 device.
 For a wiring diagram, please see the `Particle_Wiring_Diagram_SDM120.jpg` in the main folder.

 ### Original readme.md from contributor (Reaper7):